aksharbarot/tintri_graphite/README.md

 2. Tintri API examples

 ## Install
-Download and install [Tintri's API examples](https://github.com/Tintri/tintri-api-examples) and place this python script in the same dir.
+Download and install [Tintri's API examples](https://github.com/Tintri/tintri-api-examples) and place tintri_graphite.py in the same dir.
 ## Usage
 Simple call the script with the appropriate credentials as follows: